Cristofer3097/gym/README.md

 Tips and Extras: a section with quick tips on training, nutrition and rest and RM Calculator.

-For now only in Spanis
+For now only in Spanish

 [Gym Diary v1.0 - Versión](https://drive.usercontent.google.com/download?id=12VpTGsRILfuEtV5lNte7m9XGSZWwLPoW&export=download&authuser=0)